12 Reasons Why Peace Lily is Dying and How to Resolve Them

 How to fix it

-Take the Peace Lily Plant out of its pot and inspect the roots.
+Slip your Peace Lily out of its pot and inspect the roots.
 Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.

 To prevent root-rot in the future, ensure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy.

-Avoid overwatering the Peace Lily during the cold season as growth is minimal at this time, therefore, the plant does not require much water.
+Avoid overwatering during the cold season as growth is minimal at this time, therefore, the plant does not require much water.
+Read more on how to treat root-rot in houseplants.

 Exposing Peace Lily to hot direct sunlight causes brown marks, washed out, drooping leaves, wilting and eventual death of the plant.